ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

 * Is this design too elaborate?
 I have a tendency to build elaborate but expressive edifices.
 Perhaps there is a sweet spot closer to the ground here.

+* I would welcome new syntax dealing with patterns in this framework.

 Further examples
 ----------------